Chintanpatel24/Prexec/README.md

 - Returns to main menu after each operation
 - Only exits when user selects option 4

+### 6. Properly Aligned Tables :

+- All ║ borders are consistent
+- Fixed width formatting

 ---

 <a name="quick-links"> </a>
 >## 🔗 Quick Links